faustostangler/FL2/README.md

 # Finance Ledger Yearly (FLY)

 ### What is This?
-Finance Ledger Yearly (**FLY**) is a comprehensive **financial data app** designed to automate the extraction and processing of financial data from various online sources.
-The app retrieves detailed company information, financial documents, and **standardized financial statements**, storing this data in a local database for easy access and analysis.
+Finance Ledger Yearly (FLY) gathers financial documents from companies listed on B3.
+It scrapes company profiles, sequential document numbers (NSDs) and standardized statements, storing everything in a local database for analysis.

 ## How It Works, Behind the Wheels
-FLY is designed following the Hexagonal Architecture (Ports and Adapters) pattern to ensure a clear separation between business logic and technical details.
-For a complete explanation of the design, see our [Architecture Document](ARCHITECTURE.md).
+FLY follows the Hexagonal Architecture (Ports and Adapters) to keep business logic separate from infrastructure.
+The list below outlines the core steps in fetching company data and financial documents.
+For a complete explanation, see our [Architecture Document](ARCHITECTURE.md).

 1. **Company Information Scraping**
    - Finds company names, tickers, sectors, and registration data.